 It's probably one of the hardest parts of being a parent.
 The blessing in this is that it helps me to understand the times when God does the same with me.
 And, it's a reminder that He is always right beside me, even when I feel very much alone.

 In the world you will have tribulation.

 It helped to hear Pam both acknowledge and reassure me when she counseled, "Amy, you have been through both a physical and emotional trauma.
 That's a double-whammy.
 Usually it takes about a year for a person to recover from a trauma."

 Thankfully, God has blessed me with a extremely compassionate and supportive husband who has parroted back those very words to me on more than one occasion.
 Thus, my weekend away.
 (Thank you, Abba, for my Geoffrey!
 And, thank you, G, for your patience and grace!)

-After a restorative weekend, I packed up my car and took a walk down to the beach along the inlet.
-As I walked along picking up different shells and rocks that caught my attention, I asked God to help me find a heart shaped rock.
+After a restorative weekend away, I packed up my car and took a walk down to the beach along the inlet.
+As I walked along picking up different shells and rocks that caught my attention, I asked God to help me find a heart-shaped rock.
 I found all kinds of treasures, but none of them were shaped like a heart.

 As I turned around and started to make my way back, I spoke aloud to the Lord, thinking I was alone.
 I'm sure the kayaking couple was more than a little curious as to who I was talking to.
 (Grin)